CreatorSiSo/rym/readme.md

 # Rym

 **Rym Lang** or just **Rym** is a modern, statically typed programming language inspired by Rust, Swift, Python and others that focuses on ease of use and safety.
-Big thanks go to Robert Nystrom who made his book [crafting interpreters](http://craftinginterpreters.com) open source which enabled me to read and learn from it :).
+Big thanks go to Robert Nystrom who made his book [crafting interpreters](http://craftinginterpreters.com) open source which enabled me to read it and learn a lot :).

 ## Content